Online Degrees Blog Social difficulties in autism

 Social interaction challenges

-Beyond communication challenges, students with ASD may experience broader social interaction challenges.
+Beyond communication challenges, students with autism may experience broader social interaction challenges.
 They may have difficulty initiating and maintaining friendships, engaging in imaginative play, or participating in group activities.

 Social situations that involve sharing, taking turns, or cooperating may be particularly challenging for them.
 Difficulties in social reciprocity and forming meaningful connections can lead to feelings of isolation and exclusion.